Nimesh-Srivastava/Nimesh-Srivastava/README.md

 <br>

 - 🔭 I’m currently working on modernizing the development of artificial neural networks
-- 🦖 Developed some IoT projects based using RaspberryPi 4B
+- 🦖 Developed some IoT projects using RaspberryPi 4B
 - 🌱 Have completed projects in multiple JS frameworks, currently learning Angular

 <br>